-"Most of the time we are acting, but maybe between gestures there is something," says Wiktoria Wojciechowska of her images from Ukraine, which she's showing at Arles this summer.
+"Most of the time we are acting, but maybe between gestures there is something," says Wiktoria Wojciechowska of her images from Ukraine, which have won two awards at Arles.
 Interview first published by BJP in March 2016

 When Polish photographer Wiktoria Wojciechowska first heard about the ongoing Ukrainian conflict she was in China, shooting a project titled Short Flashes, which went on to win the 2015 Leica Oskar Barnack Newcomer Award.

 “I was cracking the internet but everything was so blocked I couldn’t get any information,” she says.
 “I was asking all my friends, then I realised not many people knew about it, even though it’s so close [as Ukraine borders Poland].
 I was really inspired to go by fear, by wondering how I would react if the same thing happened in my country.”